 Tuesday evening I had my final exam time for my evening class – Introduction to Motion Media.
 Since we had animated short movies, we brought a bunch of snacks to class, and watched all the animations while snacking.
 This is what the snack table looked like.
 My classmates laughed at me when I was taking this picture and loudly said that it was soooo American.
 Oreos, Goldfish, chips, soda…and so on.

-Today, I had my second final exam time in my New Media Art and Design class.
+Today, I had my second final exam in my New Media Art and Design class.
 We presented our final projects we’ve been working on for a few weeks, and after about 2.5 hours we were done, and I headed home to…

 …this.
 I have my final exam in History of Design tomorrow.
 So much to memorize..and I’m so bad with names on a daily basis, and now I have to remember almost 70 names of different designers/artists, and who belong to different time periods, styles plus all the facts about the various styles.
 I’m overwhelmed.
 BUT at this time tomorrow, or actually a few hours earlier (like 5.30-ish, hopefully earlier), I’m done.